DominoJP/Image-Encryption-AES/README.md

        4. **Performance Measurement**: Measures the time taken for encryption to evaluate performance.

    - **`encryptFileAES_parallel`**:
-     - **Purpose**: Encrypts a file in parallel, leveraging multi-core processing with OpenMP for faster encryption.
-     - **How It Works**: This function reads data from an input file in chunks and encrypts block-by-block in a similar way to `encryptFileAES_seq`.
+     - **Purpose**:This function reads data from an input file in chunks and encrypts block-by-block in a similar way to `encryptFileAES_seq`.
                          Instead of doing so sequentially it uses OpenMP to parallelize the encryption of multiple blocks within each chunk.
      - **Benefits**: Provides superior speed when compared to sequential implementation on multi-core systems.
 This is especially true for large files.

 2. **File Decryption Functions**:
    - **`decryptFileAES_seq`**:
-     - **Purpose**: Decrypts an entire AES-encrypted file sequentially.
-     - **How It Works**: This function reads encrypted data from an input file in chunks, decrypts each chunk block-by-block, and writes the decrypted data to an output file.
+     - **Purpose**: Decrypts an entire AES-encrypted file sequentially by reading encrypted data from an input file in chunks, decrypting each chunk block-by-block, and writing the decrypted data to an output file.
-     - **Steps**:
        1. **Key Expansion**: Calls the `expandKey` function to generate round keys required for AES decryption.
        2. **Block Decryption**: For each chunk, it decrypts each 16-byte block by calling the `decryptBlockAES` function.
        3. **Padding Removal**: Checks for PKCS7 padding on the last block and removes it to decrypt the file.
        4. **Performance Measurement**: Measures the time taken for decryption to assess performance.

    - **`decryptFileAES_parallel`**:
-     - **Purpose**: Decrypts a file in parallel using OpenMP, allowing for multi-threaded processing.
-     - **How It Works**: This function reads encrypted data from an input file in chunks and decrypts each block in a similar manner to `decryptFileAES_seq`.
+     - **Purpose**: This function reads encrypted data from an input file in chunks and decrypts each block in a similar manner to `decryptFileAES_seq`.
                          However, it uses OpenMP to parallelize the decryption of multiple blocks within each chunk.
      - **Benefits**: Significantly faster than the sequential implementation on systems with multiple cores, making it especially efficient for large files.